This post's overview:

 Alright, now let’s finally talk about Expedia Rewards Gold Status and whether it works.
 As I mentioned before, Expedia promises that you get some nice perks and free room upgrades upon availability.
 But do you really get that?

-We had Expedia Gold status for the last 4 years and during this time, we stayed at VIP hotels roughly 7 times.
+We had Expedia Gold status for the last 5 years and during this time, we stayed at VIP hotels roughly 15 times.
 That was always in different countries, from Mexico to Japan.
 So I guess the approach to VIP hotels also is different everywhere.
-In these 7 cases, I think we got some perks twice or three times (this was mainly a free small bottle of wine, a bowl of fruits or late check-out).
+In these 15 cases, I think we got some perks four or five times (this was mainly a free small bottle of wine, a bowl of fruits or late check-out).
 Expedia usually confirms this before your trip and sends you a separate email.

 However, out of 15 VIP hotel stays, we got a room upgrade at least 6 times.
 We got room upgrades in Rosewood in San Miguel de Allende, in Hotel Presidente in San Jose, Costa Rica (where we also got a free cocktail and food) and in Villa Olmi in Florence.